-As of March 31, 2010, we determined that we were not in compliance with the financial covenant in the Agreements regarding our net income.
-On May 11, 2010, we received a notice of default from Wells Fargo related to our noncompliance.
-As a result, Wells Fargo imposed default pricing of an additional 3.0% effective March 1, 2010.
-On June 11, 2010, we received from Wells Fargo a waiver of our noncompliance with the financial covenant as of March 31, 2010 and amended the Agreements to set the covenants for Fiscal 2011.
-As a condition of the amended Agreements, we have restricted \$5.0 million of cash effective June 11, 2010 as additional security for the Credit Facility.
-If we had not obtained the waiver and amended the Agreements, we would not be able to draw additional funds under the Credit Facility.
-In addition, we have pledged our accounts receivables, inventories, equipment, patents and other assets as collateral under the Agreements, which would be subject to seizure by Wells Fargo if we were in default under the Agreements and unable to repay the indebtedness.
+If we had not obtained the waivers and amended the Agreements as described above, we would not be able to draw additional funds under the Credit Facility.
+In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for its Agreements, which would be subject to seizure by Wells Fargo if the Company were in default under the Agreements and unable to repay the indebtedness.
 Wells Fargo also has the option to terminate the Agreements or accelerate the indebtedness during a period of noncompliance.
-Based on our current forecasts, we believe we will maintain compliance with the covenants contained in the amended Agreements for the next twelve months
+Based on our current forecasts, management believes we will maintain compliance with the covenants contained in the amended Agreements for the next twelve months.

-Management believes that our existing cash and cash equivalents are sufficient, to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months; however, if our anticipated cash needs change, it is possible that we may decide to raise additional capital in the future.
-We could seek to raise such funds by selling additional securities to the public or to selected investors, or by obtaining debt financing.
-We cannot provide assurance that we will be able to obtain additional funds on commercially favorable terms, or at all, especially given the state of worldwide capital markets.
+Although we have made progress on direct material cost reduction efforts, we were behind schedule in reducing costs at the end of Fiscal 2011.
+Further, we have not been able to fully achieve our planned number of product shipments partly as a result of shortages from certain key suppliers.
+If we are unable to improve our performance in the areas discussed above and successfully meet our financial covenant, we may need to raise additional funds in the near term.
+We could seek to raise such funds by selling additional securities to the public or to selected investors, or by obtaining additional debt financing.
+We cannot be assured that we will be able to obtain additional funds on commercially favorable terms, or at all.
 If we raise additional funds by issuing additional equity or convertible debt securities, the ownership percentages of existing stockholders would be reduced (on a fully diluted basis in the case of convertible securities).
 In addition, the equity or debt securities that we issue may have rights, preferences or privileges senior to those of the holders of our common stock.

-Although we believe we have sufficient capital to fund our working capital and capital expenditures for at least the next twelve months, depending on the timing of our future sales and collection of related receivables, managing inventory costs and the timing of inventory purchases and deliveries required to fulfill the current backlog, our future capital requirements may vary materially from those now planned.
+Depending on the timing and product mix of our future sales and collection of related receivables, our management of inventory costs and the timing of inventory purchases and deliveries required to fulfill the current backlog, our future capital requirements may vary materially from those now planned.
 The amount of capital that we will need in the future will require us to achieve dramatically increased sales volume which is dependent on many factors, including: